-The Wichita Mountains Wildlife Refuge is a must-see point of interest… should anybody ever find their self treading aimlessly through the prairie grasses of Southwest Oklahoma.
+The Wichita Mountains Wildlife Refuge is a must-see point of interest; should anybody ever find themselves treading aimlessly through the prairie grasses of Southwest Oklahoma.
 Measuring over 59,000 acres, this wildlife facility is home to the plains bison, Texas longhorns, Rocky Mountain elk, and considerable other large mammals.
 Aside from the beautifully rugged terrain, visitors to the area might also delight in 806 diverse plant species, 240 types of bird, 36 species of fish, and 64 reptilian and amphibious creatures.
 With my baby doll by my side, I set out on Memorial Day weekend.
-My mission to divide and conquer this marvel of the American Great Plains.
+My mission was to divide and conquer this marvel of the American Great Plains.
+Come along as we explore the Holy City and Oklahoma’s Wichita Mountains.

 Entrance into one of the many trails winding through the Wichita Mountains.